Thomas55555/husqvarna_automower/README.md

 ## Configuration

-### Home Assistant
+### Husqvarna API-Key

-Setup under Integrations in Home Assistant, search for "husqvarna_automower".
-You need to enter e-mail, password and your API-Key.

-### Gardena Application Key / Client ID

-In order to use this integration you must get a client ID / Application Key from Gardena/Husqvarna.
+In order to use this integration you must get a API-Key from Husqvarna.

 1. Go to https://developer.husqvarnagroup.cloud/

-2. Create an account if needed, otherwise sign in with your Gardena account.
+2. Create an account if needed, otherwise sign in with your Husqvarna account.

 3. After signing in you will be automatically redirected to "Your applications".
 (Otherwise go to: https://developer.husqvarnagroup.cloud/apps)